hirosystems/token-metadata-api/README.md

 components.
 Before you start, you'll need to have access to:

 1. A fully synchronized [Stacks node](https://github.com/stacks-network/stacks-blockchain)
-1. A fully synchronized instance of the [Stacks Blockchain API](https://github.com/hirosystems/stacks-blockchain-api) running in `default` or `write-only` mode, with its Postgres database exposed for new connections.
-A read-only DB replica is also acceptable.
+1. A fully synchronized instance of [Chainhook](https://github.com/hirosystems/chainhook)
 1. A local writeable Postgres database for token metadata storage
+1. (Optional) A Google Cloud Storage bucket for storing token images

 ### Running the service